Configuration#

 IDP_OIDC_ID_TOKEN_EXPIRES_IN(default: 300)The time (in seconds) after which ID tokens expire.

-IDP_OIDC_PRIVATE_KEY(default:"")The private key used for creating ID tokens (and
+IDP_OIDC_PRIVATE_KEY(default:"")A string containing the PEM-encoded private key used for signing ID tokens and JWT access tokens (and for serving

 False) or replaced (True) with a new one (rotated).IDP_OIDC_RP_INITIATED_LOGOUT_ASKS_FOR_OP_LOGOUT(default:True)During the RP initiated logout, the OIDC specification recommends that the end user is asked whether or not to logout of the OP as well.
 When this setting is